wavefrontHQ/docs/pages/doc/wavefront_ui_patterns.md

 ![Tag path](images/MicroService.App4_firing.png)

-### Metrics
+### Multiword Searches

-Search fields now supports multi-word searches.
-If you type **cpu usage** in the Query Builder or Metrics Browser, the drop-down list of matching metrics includes all metrics containing one or more instances of both words in any order.
+Search fields support multi-word searches.
+If you type **cpu usage** in any browser or autocompleted text field, the drop-down list of matching metrics includes all metrics containing one or more instances of both words in any order.

 ## Other UI Patterns